FAQs

 The Foundation asks applicants to report any AI usage in the application.
 You will see a place to do this in the application.

-Does the Young Scholars Program application require test scores?"
+Does the Young Scholars Program application require test scores?

 The Cooke Foundation does not require students to submit any test scores to apply for the Cooke Young Scholars Program.
 This includes SAT or ACT scores and state standardized test scores.

-The Foundation typically requires both parents to submit their financial information and insights on their student’s education for the Cooke Young Scholars Program application.
-If a student’s parents/guardians are separated/divorced or not living together, both parents should submit their financial information on separate forms.
-In cases where one or both parents have remarried, the stepparent’s financial information should also be included in the parent form.
-The combined income for both households, including stepparents, will be used to determine a student’s financial eligibility.
-The portion of the noncustodial household income is calculated based on how much time monthly the student spends with that household.
+If a student’s legal parents are separated, divorced, or not living together, both legal parents are required to submit their financial information using separate parent forms.
+In cases where one or both legal parents have remarried, the stepparent’s financial information should also be included in the parent forms.
+The combined adjusted gross income for both households, excluding stepparents, will be used to determine a student’s financial eligibility.

 How do I submit my application and supporting documents and by when?